 For more information, look up the countries you are interested in to see the eligibility and what you need to do to apply.

 There are many ways to make traveling or moving abroad for little to no money, for short durations to a gap year to a few years, that are available to you.
-For shorter term travel, you can check out websites like EF group trips, or just go on a trip yourself!
-I know it sounds daunting, but solo traveling is super fun once you commit and try it out!
-I have posts all about beginner solo travel tips as well as how to do things alone linked here.
+For shorter term group travel, you can check out websites like EF group trips, or just go on a trip yourself!

 Don’t let not having enough money deter you from traveling and seeing the world!
+If traveling is something you genuinely want to do, have the guts to make it happen!